 Peter founded the Hafner Financial Group, an independent financial advisory firm in 2007.
 His primary goals in starting the new company were to create a firm primarily focused on retirement distribution planning and ensuring that all clients benefit from excellent personalized service, regardless of the size of their accounts.
-We work primarily with middle class clients in Western New Yorkers.
+We work primarily with middle class clients in Western New York.

 Click here to learn more about the clients we work with.

 We help Middle Class Western New Yorkers transition from working to retirement.Learn More

 Learn what kind of results to expect, HFG beliefs, and what makes us unique.Learn More